Egg Freezing and Storage

 Following this, the eggs are collected under sedation.
 This procedure is done in theatre and takes 20-30 minutes.
 You will require a recovery period of a few hours in the clinic before going home.
 Typically, we expect that you will get your period within 10-14 days of the procedure.

 Is egg freezing right for me?

 Though CRGH cannot make this decision for you, we can give you as much information as possible so that you can make an informed choice.
-Freezing your eggs may give you a greater chance of having a baby in the future as age is the predominant factor that governs the fertility of a woman, however, it is not a guarantee.
+Although egg freezing may assist you in having a baby in the future, it is not a guarantee and parenthood should not be delayed if possible in reliance on this.
 We recommend egg freezing to those that have been diagnosed with a serious illness such as cancer in which the treatment may affect fertility, or for women who have a family history of early menopause.
 However, we also offer egg freezing for social reasons.

 What are the risks of egg freezing?